NCVA-VB/handbook/common/policies.md

 - Any player or club found illegally transferring players between teams within their club or illegally adding new players to a roster may be subject, but not limited, to fines and/or suspension of the club director, coach, and/or player(s) involved.

 ## Multi-Division Teams
-- A team that participates in the NCVA Power League or the NCVA Premier League may participate in an older age division but must continue to play in that age division for the entire League.
+- A team that participates in the NCVA Power League or the NCVA Premier League may participate in an older age division but must continue to play in that age division for each league tournament.
 Such a team may play in their own age division for all non-league and “special” tournaments.
 - Teams may not play in a younger age division.
 Any team found participating in an illegal age division or illegally switching age divisions may be subject, but not limited, to fines and/or suspension of the club director, coach and/or player(s) involved.

 ## Participating in a Beach Program